 Paid Time Off (PTO)

-Employer PTO programs that combine vacation, sick, and other leaves will be deemed to satisfy the new sick leave law if they meet or exceed the minimum accrual and pay requirements.
+Employer PTO programs that combine vacation, sick, and other leaves are deemed to satisfy the new sick leave law, provided they meet or exceed the minimum accrual and pay requirements.

 Employees must be allowed to carry over at least 40 hours of accrued paid sick leave to the following year.

-Employers may not retaliate or discriminate against employees for exercising their sick leave rights under the law.
 The Washington State Department of Labor will carry out and enforce the sick leave provisions, including providing notice guidance on its website in the future.
 Those employers who do not follow the rule of law or punish employees for using their sick time will face penalties under the law.